 Supports the objectives of Music Theory 1 by developing analytical listening abilities and sight-reading skills.
-Prerequisite: Grade of C or higher on music fundamentals exam in MUS 101, or consent of instructor.
+Must be taken concurrently with MUS 114 Music Theory 1.

 MUS 173 Survey of Music History

 A chronological survey of western music history from the Middle Ages through the 21st century.
 Emphasis will be on genres, musical styles, and composers as they relate to the social and historical developments of each era.
 No previous musical experience is required.